QinJiangbo/InfoQ/README.md

-# InfoQ
+# SpiderTutorials
-This is project for downloading InfoQ ArchSummit slides from geekbang.org.<br>
+This project is a spider tutorials including spider for douban and downloading InfoQ ArchSummit slides from geekbang.org.<br>
-Later I will make it more general for downloading more resources from InfoQ.
+Later I will add more general spiders for downloading more resources from websites.
 ## Author
 qinjiangbo1994@163.com